This post includes affiliate links.

 DIY Yarn Storage Shelving Unit made with Wooden Crates

-When I recently went through my yarn storage I realized I had way too much yarn, because I could not find certain yarn colors of certain yarn companies anymore.
+When I recently went through my yarn storage I realized I had way too much yarn, because I could not find certain yarn colors or certain yarn anymore.
 It is so frustrating.
-I came to a point where I almost went to the craft store to buy the yarn I needed for a certain project then organizing my own yarn stash.
+I came to a point where I almost went to the craft store to buy the yarn I needed for a certain project rather than organizing my own yarn stash.

 I do love the cheap storage unit I bought, and I will continue to use it, but I just needed to figure out how to get my yarn organized and visible for me to see and get inspiration from.

 So, I remembered my friend Jess from Make and Do Crew who created her awesome new yarn storage shelves from wooden crates.
 Well, after looking around and trying to find a cheaper or better situation for me, I was not pleased with the possibilities out there.

 I called my local Costco who have free wine crates all the time.
 I really wanted to get those as they are so nice and perfect for a project like this.
 But they don’t receive wine crates very often and I did not want to wait so long as I am very impatient.